Continued growth in manufacturing

-Production in Norwegian manufacturing went up by 1.3 per cent in the second quarter compared with the first quarter of 2014, according to seasonally-adjusted figures.
-On a month to month basis, from May to June 2014, the output in manufacturing increased by 1.7 per cent.
+Production in Norwegian manufacturing increased by 1.4 per cent from May to July 2014 compared with the previous three-month period, according to seasonally-adjusted figures.
+On a month to month basis, from June to July 2014, the output in manufacturing was roughly unchanged.

 |Seasonally adjusted||Calendar adjusted1||Weights2|

 |Monthly change||Three-month change||Twelve-month change|